-(Picture shows the old out-of-date way of doing horizontal chairs and also doe not show the stirrups that are now used.)
+(Picture shows the old out-of-date way of doing horizontal chairs and also does not show the stirrups that are now used.)

 Note that the position of these cross piece rebar stirrups along the footing trench will also set the positions of the vertical rebar in the walls, so it is worth being accurate.

-Slide the rebar assemblies in at an angle with the 1/2" EPS pads held in the right place with your hands.
+Slide the rebar assemblies in at an angle with the horizontal rebar chairs held in the right place with your hands.
 Make sure you are not pulling the foundation linings out of their correct position and make sure there is equal slack in the linings on both sides of the trench.

 At the corners put diagonal horizontal bars

 Lay 5 parallel longitudinal lengths of #6 rebar on bottom of stirrup

 At the corners use #4 angle pieces.
 Overlap by at least 22.5" (ie at least 30 times the #6 rebar diameter).
 Use the cable ties or galvanized wire joins that are on the cross rebar to make some of the joins to the angle pieces and then on both legs put an additional cable tie or galvanized wire join just before the radius part of the angle pieces to complete the job.